frederic-perez/AmE-dictionary/data/idioms.md

 __put out__ :two::hammer: _Put out the fires._
 __put that demon to rest__
 __put the hammer down__ To press down the accelerator (of an automobile) as far as possible; to accelerate to or travel at an automobile’s maximum speed.
 Primarily heard in US. _It would normally take us three days driving to New York from Colorado, but with my brother putting the hammer down the whole way, we made it in two._
+__put the kibosh on (something)__ To impede, spoil, or prevent something from happening or continuing. _News of unrest in the area really put the kibosh on our plans to vacation there._ _The manager put the kibosh on our staff party, saying it would cost too much._
 __put the wind up (someone)__ To make someone very anxious, upset, or frightened.
 __put up with__ :nine::m: To endure without complaint: _We had to put up with the inconvenience._ _They don’t put up with bullshit._ _We’re not going to put up with this anymore._ _People put up with it._ _I can put up with the injury._ _She put up with the men in her life because she had to._
 __quake like a leaf__ To tremble violently with fear or nervousness. _My brother is so strong and scary-looking that he leaves people quaking like a leaf when he threatens them._ _I was quaking like a leaf when I went up to deliver my speech._